Installation

 Scenario Requirement

-Running .nap / .naplist files None — the CLI binary is self-contained
+Running .nap / .naplist files None — the CLI is a self-contained native binary, not a .NET DLL

 F# script hooks (.fsx) .NET 10 SDK